Flutterwave/Python-v2/README.md

 >plan_name: This is the payment plan name, which can be obtained from the response returned from creating a plan or from the Flutterwave Dashboard.

-A sample call to fetch payment plan is:
+A sample call to fetch the payment plan is:

 ```py
 res2 = rave.Transfer.fetch(900)